 The hearing support team provides specialist support in Cornwall for:

 who may have temporary or permanent hearing loss which is impacting their education.

 The service provides support to a child or young adult with a physical disability or medical needs who attends school.
 Support is also provided to the school.

 Find out what support is available for children and young people with Social, emotional and mental health.
 Also what support is available for schools.

-Find out about communication support from the Speech and Language Therapy Team.
+Find out about communication support from our Speech and Language Therapists in the Communication Support Team.